 The total time of the cruise was around 1.5 hours.
-We were just 2 passengers for this ride ( A big advantage of travelling during the shoulder season is that you can avoid hoards of peak season tourists).
-Viewing the city’s magnificent monuments and architecture passing through the channels and the 24 bridges was a lovely experience.
-The trees on the banks with fall colours were mesmerizing.
-Star attractions on the way were the Hermitage building, Palace Bridge, Church of the Savior, and Peter and Paul Fortress.
+We were just two passengers for this ride ( A big advantage of travelling during the shoulder season is that you can avoid hordes of peak season tourists).
+Viewing the city’s magnificent monuments and architecture, passing through the channels and the 24 bridges was a lovely experience.
+The trees on the banks with fall colours were mesmerising.
+Star attractions on the way were the Hermitage building, Palace Bridge, Church of the Saviour, and Peter and Paul Fortress.

 The Palace Bridge